 There are proven standards of care that improve your chance of having a successful outcome.
 Those standards are listed in the first column of the table below.
 Click on each term to learn what it means.
-The next column shows how often Memorial University Medical Center provided these standards of care for hip and knee replacement patients.
-The last column shows the national average among similar hospitals around the country.
+The next column shows our goal, which is based on the national average from similar hospitals around the country.
+The remaining columns show a year-by-year history of how often Memorial University Medical Center provided these standards of care for hip and knee replacement patients.
 A higher score is better.

-ComplicationsAny time you undergo major surgery, there is a risk of complications.
+Any time you undergo major surgery, there is a risk of complications.
 We follow proven standards of care and go to great lengths to reduce the risk of complications.
 This table shows how often our patients have experienced complications after surgery.
 The first column lists the complication.
-The next column shows what percentage of hip and knee replacement patients at Memorial University Medical Center experienced a complication.
-The last column shows the national average among similar hospitals around the country.
+The next column shows our goal, which is based on the national average from similar hospitals around the country.
+The remaining columns show year by year what percentage of hip and knee replacement patients at Memorial University Medical Center experienced a complication.
 A lower score is better.

-The scores below are based on responses from a sample of people admitted to Memorial University Medical Center for spine surgery.
+The scores below are based on responses from a sample of people admitted to Memorial University Medical Center for joint surgery.
 Patients are asked to rate the care they received using a five-point scale ranging from "very poor" to "very good."
 The numbers below represent the percentage of people who gave us the highest score possible, also known as the "top box score."
 In this table, a higher score is better.
-A higher score is better.